The education requirement for attaining CFP® certification includes two main parts:

 Look for upper-division level courses (junior, senior or graduate level coursework with course numbers of typically 300 or greater) with titles such as Personal Income Tax, Risk Management, Investments, Estate Planning, Retirement Planning and Personal Financial Planning.

 To satisfy the core educational coursework requirement via a transcript review, your financial planning-related coursework must total at least 18 upper-division semester hours.
 The courses must have been taken at a U.S. regionally-accredited four-year educational institution.
+Education institutions’ policies vary regarding the expiration date of coursework credits.
+CFP Board’s expiration time frame may be different from that of your education institution.
+Thus, your previous credits, though expired by the institution, may still be applicable towards meeting the CFP® certification coursework requirement.

 You must also complete a financial planning capstone course registered with CFP Board.
 If, after reviewing your transcript, you feel that you have completed coursework addressing all or part of the major personal financial planning areas at an appropriate institution, you may apply to CFP Board for a transcript review.